 Hairline cracks will sometimes appear as a water-based clay sculpture dries.
 To prevent this it is best to allow the piece to stabilize under a loose plastic bag for several weeks after the sculpture has been hollowed.
-If cracks do appear the piece should be fired as is and the cracks repaired with acrylic putty before a patina is applied.
+If cracks still appear the piece should be fired as is and the cracks repaired with very diluted plaster as shown on page 219 of Figure Sculpting Volume 1 before a patina is applied.

-Though he is not traveling as often, inquiries to have him come to a specific college, museum or art center can still be made by contacting us: firstname.lastname@example.org.
+Though he is not traveling as often, inquiries to have him come to a specific college, museum or art center can still be made by contacting us.

 Yes.
-Philippe’s students range from beginners to professional artists.
-The set-up of the seminars is such that though there is a definite structure to each day’s activities, students receive individual attention geared toward their specific questions.
+Philippe’s students range from beginners to professional artists in a wide range of fields.
+The set-up of the seminars is such that though there is a definite structure to each day’s activities, students receive individual attention geared toward their specific questions and skill levels.

 Yes.
 In our experience we have found that students who have worked with Philippe's books or DVDs prior to class do get a bit more out of the experience.
 It is also helpful to become familiar with some basic anatomical terms, as Philippe will be using these during the class.

 Yes.
-Students are welcome to take any sculptures that they do during the seminar; however, the studio does not provide firing or shipping services.
-Boxes and packing material will be available for classes held at Mr. Faraut’s NY studio for students to transport their clay sculpts.
-Other locations may not offer this service.
+Students are welcome to keep any sculptures that they do during the seminar; however, the studio does not provide firing or shipping services.

 No. Unfortunately, the drying and firing time required do not permit Mr. Faraut to offer this service.